Aleksmarinov/Aleksmarinov/README.md

 💻 I am currently seeking new opportunities to apply to my knowledge and seeking job in the QA Manual area.

+✨Dedicated to ensuring software quality and optimizing efficiency.

 📫 Connect With Me:

 LinkedIn: https://www.linkedin.com/in/aleksandar-marinov-911062272/